Full-spectrum dominance: Criticism

 Critics of US imperialism have referred to the term as proof of the ambitions of policymakers in the US and their alleged desire for total control.
-Harold Pinter referred to the term in his 2005 Nobel Prize acceptance speech:
+Harold Pinter referred to the term in his 2005 Nobel Prize in Literature acceptance speech Art, Truth and Politics:

 I have said earlier that the United States is now totally frank about putting its cards on the table.
 That is the case.
 Its official declared policy is now defined as "full spectrum dominance".
 That is not my term, it is theirs.
 "Full spectrum dominance" means control of land, sea, air and space and all attendant resources.

 Metaphorical use

-Full Spectrum Dominance is used in a number of non-military fields to describe a comprehensive tactical effort to support a strategy.
-In marketing, Full Spectrum Dominance can refer to an integrated campaign that takes into account reaching an audience across a wide variety of platforms and media to guarantee visibility and reinforcement.
-This might include simultaneous integration of online promotions with direct marketing, public relations, social media and other tactical marketing vehicles.
+Full spectrum dominance is used in a number of non-military fields to describe a comprehensive tactical effort to support a strategy.

+In marketing, full spectrum dominance may refer to an integrated campaign that takes into account reaching an audience across a wide variety of platforms and media to guarantee visibility and reinforcement.
+That might include simultaneous integration of online promotions with direct marketing, public relations, social media and other tactical marketing vehicles.